1. What and when is FIT Orientation?

 5. What time do I have to be at FIT on the first day?

-New Student Orientation check in will be Wednesday, January 24 at 8:30am in the Feldman Center lobby.
+New Student Orientation check in will be Monday, August 20 at 10:30am in the John E. Reeves Great Hall.
 We encourage students to arrive as close to 8:30am as possible to make sure you are checked in and ready to start the day with your Orientation Leaders and your Orientation Group.

 6. How and when do I register for classes?